Second-order optimality conditions for the bilinear optimal control of a degenerate equation: First-order necessary optimality conditions

-We first prove some important results needed further.
+Before proving the previous result, we establish some important results needed further.
 The proofs follow similar arguments as in \cite{cyrillek2022}.
-We recall here the sketch of the proofs. \begin{proposition} Let $G:L^\infty(\omega_T)\to W_a(0,T)\cap L^\infty(Q), v\mapsto y$ be the control-to-state operator, where $y$ is the solution of \eqref{model}.
+We just provide a brief overview of the proofs. \begin{proposition} Let $G:L^\infty(\omega_T)\to W_a(0,T)\cap L^\infty(Q), v\mapsto y$ be the control-to-state operator, where $y$ is the solution of \eqref{model}.
 Then, the directional derivate of $G$ in every direction $w\in L^\infty(\omega_T)$ is given by